 Here are some of the top tips to ensure that buying a house is a memorable and enjoyable event.

 Do your Sums/ Finances

 Talk to a mortgage broker and to your bank to find out your borrowing limits for buying a family home.
 In recent years the central bank has imposed strict conditions on the amount of money that individuals can borrow for their family home.
 Don’t make assumptions!
-Being mortgage approved before putting an offer on a property can very often be the difference between a seller accepting the offer or not.
+According to financementflip.com, being mortgage approved before putting an offer on a property can very often be the difference between a seller accepting the offer or not.
 In a rising market knowing your purchasing limit is crucial.

 Inspect the property thoroughly

 When viewing a property don’t be afraid to check the boiler system, flush toilets, turn on taps, and open or close windows.
 If the property is a septic tank ask where is it and where is the soak pit.
 Negotiate over the contents and ask for specifics with regards to what is included and what is not included.

 It is never too early to talk to your solicitor.
 Let them know what your plans are for buying a family home and the type of property that you are looking for.
 Ask them if they have any advice to give you.
 Their experience and expertise in dealing with property transactions are one of the greatest strengths that you have on your side.
 Ultimately the contract for sale will be the single most important document governing the entire transaction.
 It is of great importance that this is scrutinised by your solicitor and that any special conditions put into the contract by the vendor are limited to only those that are strictly necessary and that equally any special conditions required by you the purchaser are properly set out and inserted.
 A purchase is only binding when the contracts have been signed by both parties and a full deposit paid.
 It is therefore crucial that your solicitor acts fast deals with all of the queries and has a full consultation with you to go through all issues.
 Delays in the process can be expensive and can result in you having additional accommodation costs.

 Get a Structural Survey